 Minicomputers, often referred to as mid-range computers, serve as a bridge between powerful mainframes and smaller microcomputers.
 They are designed to meet the needs of small to medium-sized organizations, providing sufficient computing power for various business applications without the extensive resources required for mainframes.
 Minicomputers are well- suited for tasks such as file handling, transaction processing, and database management, making them ideal for businesses that need to manage data efficiently without investing in larger systems.
 One of the key features of minicomputers is their ability to support multiple users simultaneously, allowing several individuals to access and utilize the system at the same time.
 This multi-user capability is facilitated through time-sharing systems, which enable efficient resource allocation and enhance overall productivity.
 While minicomputers may not match the processing power of mainframes, they offer a balance of performance, scalability, and cost-effectiveness that makes them a popular choice for organizations looking to streamline operations and manage data effectively.
 As technology has advanced, many minicomputer functions have been integrated into more modern computing solutions, yet they still hold significance in specific industrial and business applications.

-key features:
+The key features are as follows:

 Serve a smaller number of users compared to mainframes.